taabishm2/Spring-Inbound-Interceptor/README.md

 # Spring-Inbound-Interceptor
 Perform logging or other logic on all inbound HTTP requests to a Spring MVC App using OncePerRequestFilter

 Use the `Inbound-Interceptor.postman_collection.json` to interact with the App.
-To demonstrate the working, all logs are printed on the console.
-However, any arbitrary logic may be placed here instead to log or modify all inbound HTTP calls.
+For demonstration purposes, all logs are printed on the console.
+However, any arbitrary logic may be placed here instead in order to log or modify all inbound HTTP calls.

 * Allows capturing request/response body via ContentCachingWrappers.
 Prevents empty response as the default HttpServletResponse can be consumed only once
 * Works for all content-types and HTTP methods (unlike the https://www.baeldung.com/spring-http-logging method which works only for Content-Type:application/x-www-form-urlencoded and Method-Type:POST)